-Once stormwater outfalls with evidence of illicit discharges have been identified, various methods can be used to trace the source of the potential discharge within the outfall catchment area.
-Catchment investigation techniques include but are not limited to review of maps, historic plans, and records; manhole observation; dry and wet weather sampling; video inspection; smoke testing; and dye testing.
+Once stormwater outfalls with evidence of illicit discharges have been identified, various methods can be used to investigate the source of the potential discharge within the outfall catchment area.
+Common catchment investigation techniques include, but are not limited to:

+- Review of maps, historic plans, and records

+- Drainage manhole inspection

+- Dry and wet weather sampling

+- Video inspection

+- Smoke testing

+- Dye testing.